akladnig/PyTindeq/README.md

 Also - needs to be run from the laptop directory.

-I am currently in the process of re-writing this in Flutter as I'm not a huge fan of whole Python, Numpy and Bokeh thing.
+I am currently in the process of re-writing this in Flutter as I'm not a huge fan of the whole Python, Numpy and Bokeh thing.